Emergency Eye Care in Woodcliff Lake, New Jersey

 Our staff is trained to assess the patient’s condition in specific ways and offer specialized care that one wouldn’t receive in an ordinary urgent care facility.
 We can help with extracting foreign objects, prescribing medicine, bandaging the eye, and if necessary, refer you to another practitioner for surgery or other procedures.

 Don’t delay calling – the earlier you seek treatment, the better your chances are for recovery and preserving your vision.
-Call us at James Tracey Eye Care in Midtown for any eye emergency – we’re here to help.
+Call us at James Tracey Eye Care in Woodcliff Lake for any eye emergency – we’re here to help.